pbsa-github/peerplays-docker/README.md

 Remember to adjust the config, you'll need a higher shared memory size (potentially up to 1 TB), and various plugins.

-For handling requests to your full node in docker, I recommend spinning up an nginx container, and connecting nginx to the steem node using a docker network.
+For handling requests to your full node in docker, I recommend spinning up an nginx container, and connecting nginx to the peerplays node using a docker network.

 Example: